rwvo/mac_hipster/Readme.md

-# Mac Hipster: building HIP applications on macOS
+# Mac Hipster: building HIP applications on Apple silicon
 ## Imagine this...

 You're at 30,000 ft, traveling about 500 mph on an 11-hour international flight.